 Approximately 6.6 percent of Firebaugh's population lives with one or more types of disability.
 Although there is not a large population of senior residents (10.2 percent) in the city, only 34.2 percent of the senior population in Firebaugh experiences one or more disabilities.
 The spatial distribution of residents living with disabilities within a single census tract is difficult to specify given the availability of data.
 However, 20.9 percent of the residents in the western-most block group and 20.8 percent in the central block group 2 are seniors, suggesting there is the possibility that a higher proportion of persons with a disability associated with age may reside in these areas.
 Locating units affordable to lower- and moderate-income residents in and around major commercial centers will help to improve access for and accommodate the needs of persons living with disabilities, who often benefit from close access to services and amenities as well as proximity to transit routes.

-Unit capacity (10.0 percent of all units) has been identified on the west side of the city and 4.3 percent of the total in the central West Hills College/downtown area with the highest proportion of seniors and potential persons with disabilities.
-This includes 14.5 percent of the above moderate-income unit capacity, 19.8 percent of moderate-income unit capacity, and 11.7 percent of lower-income unit capacity.
+Unit capacity (10.011.4 percent of all units) has been identified on the southwest side of the city and 4.35.2 percent of the total in the central West Hills College/downtown area with the highest proportion of seniors and potential persons with disabilities.
+This includes a combined 14.5 12.6 percent of the above moderate-income unit capacity, 19.833.3 percent of moderate-income unit capacity, and 11.714.3 percent of lower-income unit capacity.
 These units would provide additional, affordable, accessible housing supply and mobility opportunities for persons with disabilities in locations close to commercial uses, services, and bus stops along SR 33.

-The City has identified the greatest proportion of unit capacity on the north side of the city (25.4 percent) and adjacent areas to the east (52.9 percent) in close proximity to SR 33.
-Overall, 52.3 percent of lower-income, 58.9 percent of moderate-income, and 49.2 percent of above moderate-income unit capacity are co-sited to foster mixed-income developments; and 36.0 percent of lower-income, 16.2 percent of moderate-income, and 13.2 percent of above moderate-income units are sited in such a way as to encourage income-integrated neighborhoods adjacent to commercial opportunities to enhance accessibility for persons with disabilities.
+The City has identified the greatest proportion of unit capacity on the north side of the city (25.423.9 percent) and adjacent areas to the east-west (52.951.7 percent) in close proximity to SR 33.
+Overall, 52.3 percent of lower-income, 58.9 percent of moderate income, and 49.2 percent of above moderate income unit capacity are co-sited to foster mixed income developments; and 36.0 percent of lower-income, 16.2 percent of moderate income, and 13.2 percent of above moderate income Many units in the RHNA inventory and the list of commercial sites identified for surplus capacity are sited in such a way as to encourage income-integrated neighborhoods adjacent to commercial opportunities to enhance accessibility for persons with disabilities.